jjindrich/jjazure-web-dotnetcore/README.md

 You can combine Linux and Windows node pools https://docs.microsoft.com/en-us/azure/aks/windows-container-cli

-Required minimal cluster version is 1.13.5.
+Required minimal cluster version is 1.14.0.
 Cluster must be created with windows-admin-username and windows-admin-password properties.

 ```bash
 az aks nodepool add --resource-group jjmicroservices-rg --cluster-name jjaks --os-type Windows --name npwin --node-count 1 --kubernetes-version 1.14.0
 ```

+Add to your manifest nodeSelector which node to use (or use taint):
+      nodeSelector:
+        "beta.kubernetes.io/os": windows

 ### Setup security
 Best practices